danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 The word "open," then, has great scope; and this is one reason to wonder about it.
 Another reason is that the word is used without further explanation, as if its meaning were already understood.
-No one asks about the difference between an open door and a closed one.
-But we might then say, borrowing a remark of Aristotle's, that it is only the philosopher who would care about it; and that the difference between a door being opened and a door being closed, or between either one and just being a door, is a fitting subject for further thought.
-And all the more fitting once we include a remark like "my door is always open" in our reflections, and ask what it could mean, even if demanding an answer from someone who makes the remark risks rudely missing the point.
+But if it is only a philosopher, as Aristotle once remarked, that would care about the difference between Socrates and Socrates sitting, then perhaps the difference between a door and an *open* door is a fitting subject for further thought.
+And while it would be rude to ask a friend what he meant after telling you his door is always open, well, what *does* it mean?

-Still another reason to wonder about the word "open" comes from the way the word is usually defined through negation.
+Still another reason to wonder about the word "open" comes from the way it is usually defined through negation.
 To be open, our dictionaries will tell us, means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.